Jartza/PS2toAmiga/README.md

 The converter-code also keeps track of user pressing CTRL-Amiga-Amiga simultaneously and implements [resetting the Amiga](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node0179.html) when those keys are pressed.
 In PS/2 keyboard, Windows-keys are mapped to respective Amiga-keys on both sides of the space bar.
+Also if your keyboard misses the Windows/Menu -keys, the Left and Right Amiga keys are mapped to F11 and F12 respectively.

 Code itself is "quick'n'dirty" -style but should be pretty much commented out so you can modify the internals of it to your own needs - if you have any.